 Along with the $d$-topology $\tau$ we shall consider some special topology on ${\bf X}$.
 For this purpose we apply the idea from \cite{becker2} of extension of our $\mathcal{U}$ to a {\em nice basis}.

-\begin{definicja} Let $\mathcal{R}$ be a graded basis of $G$ consisting of cosets of open graded subgroups of $G$ which also belong to $\mathcal{R}$.
-Assume that the subfamily of $\mathcal{R}$ of all open graded subgroups is closed under $max$ and dotted multiplication by numbers from $\mathbb{Q}^{+}$.
+\begin{definicja} Let $\mathcal{R}$ be a grey basis of $G$ consisting of cosets of open grey subgroups of $G$ which also belong to $\mathcal{R}$.
+Assume that the subfamily of $\mathcal{R}$ of all open grey subgroups is closed under $max$ and truncated multiplication by numbers from $\mathbb{Q}^{+}$.